Curious George: TV series

+DTV films

-On March 2, 2010, a direct to video sequel to the film was released, titled Curious George 2: Follow That Monkey!, which featured Jeff Bennett replacing Ferrell as the voice of the Man.
+A direct-to-video sequel to the film was released on March 2, 2010, titled Curious George 2: Follow That Monkey!, which featured Jeff Bennett replacing Ferrell as the voice of the Man.
 Bennett also provides the Man's voice in the television series.
-The second direct to video sequel, Curious George 3: Back to the Jungle, was released on June 23, 2015.
-Curious George: Royal Monkey was released on September 10, 2019.
-Curious George: Go West, Go Wild was released on Peacock on September 20, 2020.
-A sixth film, Curious George : Cape Ahoy finished development and was released on Peacock on September 30, 2021.
+The second direct-to-video sequel, Curious George 3: Back to the Jungle, was released on June 23, 2015.
+Curious George: Royal Monkey was released on September 10, 2019, while Curious George: Go West, Go Wild was released on Peacock on September 20, 2020.
+A sixth and final film, Curious George: Cape Ahoy, was released on Peacock on September 30, 2021.
 A Christmas film, Curious George: A Very Monkey Christmas, was released in 2009 on PBS.
 "Curious George Swings Into Spring" and "Curious George: A Halloween Boo Fest" were released in 2013.
 On Monday, August 6, it began to re-run on Cartoonito.

-Live-action/CGI animated
+Live-action remake

-A live action/computer animated film was in development at Illumination Entertainment in the beginning of the 2010s.
-In August 2016, it was reported that Andrew Adamson was in negotiations to direct, co-write, and executive produce the live action film for Universal Pictures, along with Ron Howard, Brian Grazer, David Kirschner, Jon Shapiro and Erica Huggins producing it.
+A live action/animated film was in development at Illumination Entertainment in the beginning of the 2010s.
+In August 2016, Andrew Adamson was in negotiations to direct, co-write, and executive produce a live action film for Universal Pictures, along with Ron Howard, Brian Grazer, David Kirschner, Jon Shapiro and Erica Huggins producing it.

 Video game

-There is also a Curious George video game that was released on February 2, 2006, published by Namco and developed by Monkey Bar Games, a division of Vicious Cycle Software for Microsoft Windows, Xbox, GameCube, PlayStation 2, and Game Boy Advance.
+A Curious George video game was released on February 2, 2006, published by Namco and developed by Monkey Bar Games, a division of Vicious Cycle Software for Microsoft Windows, Xbox, GameCube, PlayStation 2, and Game Boy Advance.
+It is the based on the 2006 animated film.
 A version for the Nintendo DS was also planned, but was cancelled.

+Stage Show

+From 2009 to 2011, a musical stage show based on the TV series, Curious George Live!, toured the United States and Canada.
+In the show, George heads to Rome, Italy to help Chef Pisghetti win a meatball eating contest there.
+The show was produced by VEE Corporation, the producer of Sesame Street Live!.
+As of 2025, the show continues to be performed in several community theaters and has been retitled Curious George: The Golden Meatball.